> Folk Music > Songs > The Little Blind Girl

 Rosie Hood sang The Little Blind Girl on her 2017 RootBeat CD, The Beautiful & the Actual.
-She commented in her liner notes:
+She noted:

 From a collection of Alfred Williams’ folk songs.
 There is no recorded source or a collected location.
 Williams didn’t publish it as he did with many of his other songs and it makes me wonder if he wrote it.